 The Local Chapter Executive Committee is responsible for fairly adjudicating disagreements between members or groups of members within the Local Chapter.
 This shall include developing and overseeing an accountable and fair mechanism of conflict resolution.

 The meetings of the Local Chapter Executive Committee will be held at the call of one (1) of the Co-Chairs at such intervals as may be determined by a prior Local Chapter Executive Committee Meeting or by consultation with any three (3) members of the Executive Committee.
 All members of the Local Chapter Executive Committee must (ordinarily) be given at least four (4) days oral, written, or electronic notice of regular Executive Committee Meetings; a 24-hour notice may be given under special emergency circumstances.

-A quorum of half (rounded up) of the members of the Executive Committee, including at least three (3) of the six (6) officers, is required for the transaction of Local Chapter Executive Committee business.
+A quorum of half (rounded up) of the members of the Executive Committee, including at least four (4) of the seven (7) officers, is required for the transaction of Local Chapter Executive Committee business.

 A branch is a subgroup of the Local Chapter consisting of at least five (5) members in good standing with national DSA.
 Branches may be defined by geography or language.
 The chairs of branches will hold membership on the Local Chapter Executive Committee.